JessaMaria/Potatos/potato/README.md

 	   src="gh:JessaMaria/Potatos/main/potato/newspaper.png"
 	   caption="*The Southern Herald.,* March 15, 1912.
 Provided by: Mississippi Department of Archives and History.">

 The first narrative lies in the potato’s monoculture and consumption value as a crop, as different countries and communities have made it a vital part of their diet.
 As the plant scientist Tiina Särkinen wrote, "We commonly treat the plants beneficial to us—those we cultivate and depend upon—as distinct and disconnected from plant diversity in the wild.
-But our crops all have their origins in wild biodiversity and have wild ancestors."[^1]
+But our crops all have their origins in wild biodiversity and have wild ancestors."[^57]

 <param ve-image
 	   src="wc:Mercado_Modelo_de_Huancayo_Peru-_Solanum_tuberosum_varieties_VI.jpg"
-	   caption="Mercado Modelo de Huancayo Peru- Solanum tuberosum variedades.">
+	   caption="Mercado Modelo de Huancayo Peru- Solanum tuberosum variedades.
+Source: Thayne Tuason.">

 The second narrative centers on famine and the risk of monoculture, both to biodiversity and to communities that have become dependent on the monocrop.
 Beyond the Irish famine, there are other lesser-known moments when the infection of potato crops caused famine, otherwise known as late blight, that decimated potatoes: in 1843 Pennsylvania, 1921 Soviet Union, and 2003 Papua New Guinea.
-Given the potato’s vulnerability to disease and climate change, "community conservationists of the Potato Park [in Peru] decided in 2011 to send more than 1,500 seed samples of their own varieties to be stored in the *Svalbard Global Seed Vault*."[^2] Communities and countries within Latin America are taking steps to protect the potato’s many variants.
+Given the potato’s vulnerability to disease and climate change, "community conservationists of the Potato Park [in Peru] decided in 2011 to send more than 1,500 seed samples of their own varieties to be stored in the *Svalbard Global Seed Vault*."[^58] Communities and countries within Latin America are taking steps to protect the potato’s many variants.
 The International Potato Center (CIP), whose main headquarters is in Peru, works with more than twenty countries across Africa, Asia, and Latin America to enhance food security.

 <param ve-image
 	   src="wc:Cip_Handquarters_%3D_CIP本部の玄関.jpg"